j-siderius/TinySpark/docs/chapter1/logic_gates.md

 [^1]: <https://en.wikipedia.org/wiki/Flip-flop_(electronics)>
 [^2]: <https://en.wikipedia.org/wiki/Arithmetic_logic_unit>

 In this first Mini-project, a single-neuron 'network' will be built to replicate the behaviour of an OR logic gate[^3].
-The OR gate will activate whenever either of it's inputs reads HIGH (or 1 in our case).
+The OR gate will activate whenever either of it's inputs reads HIGH (or 1 in this case).

 ![OR gate logic symbol](../assets/images/or_gate.png)